firozkhan18/technologies-notes/step-by-step.md

 You now have a fully functional microservices architecture using Spring Boot with essential services, API gateway, service discovery, and Docker setup.
 This setup provides a solid foundation for building scalable and maintainable applications.
 Further enhancements can include adding security with Keycloak, distributed tracing with Zipkin, and implementing database migrations using Liquibase or Flyway.

-Spring Boot Microservices Tutorial - Part 1
+## Spring Boot Microservices Tutorial - Part 1

-March 28, 2024
-Introduction
+### Introduction
 In this Spring Boot Microservices Tutorial series, you will learn how to develop applications with Microservices Architecture using Spring Boot and Spring Cloud and deploy them using Docker and Kubernetes.

 We will cover several concepts and Microservices Architectural Patterns as part of this tutorial series, here are the topics we are going to cover in each part:

-Part -1 covers building REST-based applications using Spring Boot 3 and following several best practices.
+- Part -1 covers building REST-based applications using Spring Boot 3 and following several best practices.

-Part -2 of this tutorial series covers, the Synchronous Inter-Service Communication Pattern using Spring Cloud Open Feign
+- Part -2 of this tutorial series covers, the Synchronous Inter-Service Communication Pattern using Spring Cloud Open Feign

-Part - 3 covers the Service Discovery Pattern using Spring Cloud Netflix Eureka
+- Part - 3 covers the Service Discovery Pattern using Spring Cloud Netflix Eureka

-Part - 4 covers the API Gateway Pattern using Spring Cloud Gateway
+- Part - 4 covers the API Gateway Pattern using Spring Cloud Gateway

-Part - 5 covers the Microservices Security using Keycloak
+- Part - 5 covers the Microservices Security using Keycloak

-Part - 6 covers the Circuit Breaker Pattern using Spring Cloud CircuitBreaker with Resilience4J
+- Part - 6 covers the Circuit Breaker Pattern using Spring Cloud CircuitBreaker with Resilience4J

-Part - 7 covers the Event Driven Architecture Pattern using Kafka
+- Part - 7 covers the Event Driven Architecture Pattern using Kafka

-Part - 8 covers the Observability Pattern, and we will be implementing Distributed Tracing using Open Telemetry and Grafana Tempo, we will be implementing the Log Aggregation Pattern to view the logs of our services using Grafana Loki, and we will be using Prometheus to collect the Metrics and Grafana to visualize the metrics in a dashboard.
+- Part - 8 covers the Observability Pattern, and we will be implementing Distributed Tracing using Open Telemetry and Grafana Tempo, we will be implementing the Log Aggregation Pattern to view the logs of our services using Grafana Loki, and we will be using Prometheus to collect the Metrics and Grafana to visualize the metrics in a dashboard.

-In Part - 9, we will be containerizing all our applications using Docker.
+- In Part - 9, we will be containerizing all our applications using Docker.
 We will see how to run our applications using Docker Compose

-In Part - 10, we will migrate our Docker Compose Workloads to Kubernetes
+- In Part - 10, we will migrate our Docker Compose Workloads to Kubernetes

-Application Overview
+### Application Overview
 We will be building a simple e-commerce application where customers can order products.
 Our application contains the following services:

-Product Service
+- Product Service

-Order Service
+- Order Service

-Inventory Service
+- Inventory Service

-Notification Service
+- Notification Service

 To focus on the principles of Spring Cloud and Microservices, we will develop services with essential functionality rather than creating fully-featured e-commerce services.

 Download Source Code
 You can download the source code of this project through Github – https://github.com/SaiUpadhyayula/spring-boot-microservices/tree/initial-setup

-Architecture Diagram of the Project
+### Architecture Diagram of the Project
 Here is the architecture diagram of the project we are going to cover in this tutorial series

-Architecture Diagram for Spring Boot Microservices Project
+### Architecture Diagram for Spring Boot Microservices Project

-Creating our First Microservice: Product Service
+#### Creating our First Microservice: Product Service
 Let's start creating our first microservice (Product Service).
 As discussed before, we will keep this service simple and only include the most important features.

 We are going to expose a REST API endpoint that will CREATE and READ products.

-Service Operation	HTTP METHOD	Service End point
+- Service Operation	HTTP METHOD	Service End point
-CREATE PRODUCT	POST	/api/product/
+- CREATE PRODUCT	POST	/api/product/
-READ ALL PRODUCTS	GET	/api/product/
+- READ ALL PRODUCTS	GET	/api/product/
-Product Service REST Operations
+- Product Service REST Operations

 To create the project, let’s go to start.spring.io and create our project based on the following configuration:

-Start.Spring.IO Configuration for Product Service
+#### Start.Spring.IO Configuration for Product Service

 Here are the dependencies you need to add:

-Lombok
+- Lombok

-Spring Web
+- Spring Web

-Test Containers
+- Test Containers

-Spring Data MongoDB
+- Spring Data MongoDB

-Java 21
+- Java 21

-Maven as the build tool
+- Maven as the build tool

 We are going to use MongoDB as the database backing our Product Service